Lab 8 min read

 The Mysterious HTML UI Implementation Incident

 The funniest part was that Claude Code spontaneously implemented an HTML UI.
-Perhaps because I requested it as an “app,” a fully functional web interface with dynamic elements was created.
+Perhaps because I requested an “app,” it created a fully functional, dynamically moving web interface.
 However, this MCP server could only be used via Claude Desktop.
-In the end, the UI was never used and simply existed.
+Ultimately, the UI was never used and just existed there.

 Even when I asked the AI why it implemented it, I received no answer.

-I registered the completed MCP server in Claude Desktop and executed it.
-To my astonishment, it worked perfectly on the first try.
+I registered the completed MCP server in Claude Desktop and ran it.
+Astonishingly, it worked perfectly on the first try.

 A museum folder suddenly appeared on my desktop.
-Inside, contemporary art pieces in ASCII format were majestically placed.
+Inside, ASCII art modern masterpieces were proudly displayed.

 Second Execution: The Fate of Screenshots

-A folder full of screenshots was instantly renamed to “Probably Important.png.”
-It might be important, or it might not.
+A folder full of screenshots was instantly transformed into “Probably Important.png.”
+It might be important, or it might not be.

 Technical Learnings

-Although it seemed like a joke on the surface, several important discoveries were made.
+While it seemed like a joke, several important discoveries were made.

 1. The Potential of MCP (Model Context Protocol)

-MCP servers can be implemented surprisingly simply.
-For tasks like “manipulating the desktop,” 15 minutes is more than enough.
+MCP servers can be implemented much more simply than imagined.
+For tasks like “managing the desktop,” 15 minutes is more than enough.

-The nested structure of creating an MCP server with Claude Code provided a glimpse into a future where AI builds AI.
-Humans can focus on ideation, leaving all implementation to AI.
+The nested structure of creating an MCP server with Claude Code offered a glimpse into a future where AI creates AI.
+Humans can simply provide ideas, and the AI can handle all the implementation.

 3. The Power of Deadline-Driven Development

-The extreme situation of having only 15 minutes left actually unleashed my creativity.
-If I had more time, I would have probably tried to make something “proper” and ended up with something boring.
+The extreme pressure of having only 15 minutes actually unleashed my creativity.
+If I had more time, I would have likely tried to make something “proper,” which would probably have been boring.

 Implementation Key Points